|

 Whether you are on the Kowloon side or coming from Hong Kong Island, all you need to do is find the nearest MTR station and head down to Tung Chung MTR Station.

-No metro runs between the airport and Tung Chung MTR station, so the best option is to take the bus below.
+No metro runs between the airport and Tung Chung MTR Station, so the best option is to take the bus or the blue taxi mentioned previously.

-You can pay with an Octopus card or buy a ticket at the station.
+You can pay with your Octopus card or buy a ticket at the station.
 Octopus cards can be purchased at any station, convenience stores like 7-Eleven, and online.

-My favorite mode of transportation in Hong Kong is by the buses.
+My favorite mode of transportation in Hong Kong is by bus.

 It’s reliable, right on time, and efficient, and if you miss one, you can find the next one coming to you like an eagle hawk.